-Increasingly, the tool of choice for these criminals is email.
-“Many of the cases we are seeing involve social engineering or phishing for confidential information," said Briane Grey, corporate security manager for City National Bank.
+Increasingly, the tool of choice for these criminals is email, including social engineering or phishing for confidential information.

 Social engineering is a form of psychological manipulation that is most effective when scammers find out specific information about you that makes their request more believable.